 Cankers develop when the bacterial cells gain entry through wounds or leaf scars at the time of leaf fall.
 Cankers remain more or less dormant through summer, when tissues are resistant, and during autumn and winter when temperatures are low.
 In spring, the infections spread rapidly, killing the bark.

-New disease alert: The bacterium Xanthomonas arboricola pv. pruni also affects Prunus species and, although not thought to be established in the UK, there have been cases confirmed by Defra on imported material.
-The disease is established in several European countries, where it has also been found affecting commercial production of Prunus laurocerasus.
+New disease alert: The bacterium Xanthomonas arboricola pv. pruni also affects Prunus species, in particular apricot, peach and plum but also cherry laurel (Prunus laurocerasus).
+The disease is not established in the UK but has been intercepted on imported plants of cherry laurel.
 Symptoms include shothole, fruit and leaf spotting (often with a distinct yellow halo), stem cankers and severe defoliation.
 Any suspected cases should be reported to the relevant plant health authority, whose contact details can be found on the UK Plant Health Information Portal.